-Automatic Identification Mode - With the motor connected at power up, and the driver's current set to match the motor, the driver starts a test procedure that takes about 20 seconds.
-This procedure identifies the parameters of the motor and when complete displays the recommended value for the Current Loops GAIN with the number of blinks of the status LED.
+^{}Automatic Identification Mode - With the motor connected at power up, and the driver's current set to match the motor, the driver starts a test procedure that takes about 20 seconds.
+This procedure identifies the parameters of the motor and when complete displays the recommended value for the Current Loops GAIN with the number of blinks of the Step/Fault LED.
 This pattern will be shown only once.
-The power should be turned off, and after all the LEDs are off, the obtained value for the gain could be set with switches 6 through 10.
+After determining the gain, remove power from the SD17060 and set switches 6 through 10 to the obtained value of the gain.